Medicare Quality Cancer Care Demonstration Act

 The Medicare Quality Cancer Care Demonstration Act of 2009 in the United States is a federal program designed to improve the quality of cancer care for elderly individuals covered by Medicare, with a particular focus on approximately 45% of cancer patients who are beneficiaries of the Medicare program.

 History and overview

 This legislation for the Medicare Quality Cancer Care Demonstration Act was proposed in the US congress by Congressman Artur Davis (D-AL), with co-sponsorship from Representatives Steve Israel (D-NY) and Mary Jo Kilroy (D-OH), aims to enhance the quality of care for seniors while also addressing cost control measures.

-The Quality Cancer Care Demonstration (QCCD) project was developed by a community of oncologists, with inputs from policy experts, to be a national Medicare demonstration project focused on two key aspects of cancer care: treatment planning and end-of-life care.
-Treatment planning involves all essential components of establishing the cancer care plan and monitoring its effectiveness.
-End-of-life care involves all essential components of patient-centric cancer care, relating to individuals facing end-of-life planning and decision-making.

 By the Medicare payment system, H.R.
 2872 calls for national reporting of key metrics of evidence-based care, and also refines those metrics; develops new Medicare performance-based reimbursement system that is patient-centric and quality driven, while aligning better with cost control.

 The bill includes the following elements: